PseudoDevs/IamGhost/bbmd10.md

-Last updated: 2024-04-08 11:22:05
+Last updated: 2024-04-08 11:22:38
-Random Quote: Old stories are like old friends, Old Nan used to say.
-You have to visit them from time to time.  -  Bran Stark
+Random Quote: Quinn: "I have to pay $2,000 every time I gain a pound?"Barney: "Not every time.
+Just if it shows up at the weekly weigh-in." - Barney Stinson